 A Highland/Huber Park entrance sign is proposed at the Salem Road driveway entrance.
 Nearby Park Rules Signage should not Park regulations, hours of operations, emergency contact numbers, and other relevant information.
 If an entrance is developed on Township Line Road, a park identity sign and rules and regulations sign should also be placed here.
+Also, property boundary signs are proposed along throughout the perimeter of the site.

 Opportunities for interpretive signage should be included along the primary path and near observation areas to highlight the park's environmental features.
-Park signage should be thoughtfully designed by a professional. .
+An example would be to incorporate the historical significance of the Lenape people through tree identifications labels that would inlude the English name, scientific name, and Lenape name.
+Park signage should be thoughtfully designed by a professional.
+Ecological Improvements Riparian Buffer and Streambank Restoration

-Ecological Improvements

-Riparian Buffer and Streambank Restoration